 11. Professional Yacht Crew

-From Captain to Deckhand, Engineer to anything else in between, professional yacht crew members have a mission.
-They must ensure a yacht is always functional, ready, and mechanically sound on a moment’s notice.
+A professional yacht crew ensures a yacht is always functional, ready and mechanically sound on a moment’s notice.

 Their clients, the yacht owner, is most likely very discerning.
-Whether for work or play, the owner want the very best crew for their big investment.
+Whether for work or play, the owner wants the very best crew for their big investment.

 If you’d like to be considered for a job on a yacht crew, be sure to check out various yacht crew employment agency websites for more information.